On0n0k1/Tutorial_NEAR_Rust/EN/README.md

 [top](#tutorial_near_rust)

-You need the following installed before starting with the lessons:
+You need to install the folloowing before starting the lessons:

  - Install [near-cli](https://github.com/On0n0k1/Tutorial_NEAR_Rust/blob/main/PT-BR/static/tutorials/setup-nearcli.md) to interact with the NEAR platform.
  - Install [rust](https://github.com/On0n0k1/Tutorial_NEAR_Rust/blob/main/PT-BR/static/tutorials/rust.md) to be able to compile and test projects.